-Figure 1: Aerial of Blyth Valley Park.
-(Courtesy of BVP Management Company) Description Blythe Valley Park contains one of the largest and oldest ?SuDS? scheme in England.
-Several systems of swal es, ponds and wetlands were installed as part of the infrastructure work to protect the River Blythe, a SSSI, from the effects of development on what was formally farmland.
+Benefits - Control of volumes and flows on site. - High water quality standards achieved. - Wetland including open water, reedbed, marsh and wet grassland has increased species diversity. - The waterbodies provide a well-used publicly accessible amenity space. - Any pollution incidents can be easily identified and dealt with.
+1. Location Blythe Valley Park, Blythe Gate, Shirley, Solihull, West Midlands, B90 8AA.
+2. Description Blythe Valley Park contains one of the largest and oldest 'SuDS' scheme in England (see Figure 1).
+Several systems of swales, ponds and wetlands were installed as part of the infrastructure work to protect the River Blythe, a SSSI, from the effects of development on what was formally farmland.
 Construction started in 1999 and has been continuing since.
-There are two phases to the overall site? phase 1 is a partially built-ou t office park, and phase 2 has been subject to some earthworks remodelling and the provision of SuDS for future use.
+There are two phases to the overall site - phase 1 is a partially built-out office park, and phase 2 has been subject to some earthworks remodelling and the provision of SuDS for future use.
 The whole of both development phases now covers some 257 acres.
 The site is used by the Environment Agency as an exemplar.

-Figure 2: Blythe Valley Park SuDS
+Figure 1 Blythe Valley Park SuDS

-Figure 3: Boardwalk through Hawkeshaw Wood
+Figure 2 Boardwalk through Hawkeshaw Wood

-Main SuDS used
+3. Main SuDS components used

 The site lies on impermeable clay, so there is very little infiltration into the ground.
 The attenuation systems are therefore very extensive.
-System 1 is located to the west of the business park and System 2 to the north.
-Both systems work as ?treatment trains? and are comprised of swales that feed thro ugh wet attenuation ponds, into constructed wetlands and ?polishing ponds?, eventually discharging into either the Hawkeshaw Brook (west) or the Illshaw Brook (north).
+System 1 is located to the west of the business-park and System 2 to the north.
+Both systems work as 'treatment trains' and are comprised of swales that feed through wet attenuation ponds, into constructed wetlands and 'polishing ponds', eventually discharging into either the Hawkeshaw Brook (west) or the Illshaw Brook (north).
 Both of these brooks flow into the river Blythe in the north.